AmrSheta22/Devices-Price-Classification-System/README.md

 python testing.py
 ```
 <br/>
 The output should be a list of the first ten records of the test set predicted.
-It should also output a file in the `data` folder called `test_predicted.csv` which contains all the test records predicted.
+It should also output a file in the `data` folder called `test_predicted.csv` containing all the predicted test records.